carmencchow/bellabeat_casestudy/README.md

 ![stepcount](https://github.com/user-attachments/assets/caaa6899-74a3-4779-843c-bab3b102c2bd)

-Despite the high step counts on several occasions in the right tail of the histogram from these highly active participants, 50% of participants still got fewer than 8,319 steps a day, which is below the recommended daily step count of 10,000 steps.
+We have right skewed histogram that shows 50% of participants get fewer than 8,319 steps a day, which is below the recommended daily step count of 10,000 steps.
+There are a few data points on the right-hand side showing days when a few users logged a high number of steps, which causes the mean to be higher than the median.

-Let's see when participants most active during the day.
+Let's see when participants are most active throughout the day.
 We’ll use the `summarize()` and `arrange()` functions to order the average daily step count daily average steps from highest to lowest to find peak hours of activity:

 ```